 In real life Nahoko did have TB, which is handled well in the film, thus their time together is limited both in fact and in film.
 The film’s finale indicates that Jiro has ignored the most essential aspects of his life in order to pursue his ambition.
 That he didn’t pause to consider whether he was endangering others or himself.

-Finally, the film concludes with him recognising the time he squandered, the fact that his aircraft do not belong to him but rather to the wind, and that it is time to go on and live.
+Finally, the film concludes with him recognising the time he squandered, the fact that his aircraft does not belong to him but rather to the wind, and that it is time to go on and live.

 The Designers Ethical Dilemma